-SCHOOL or DEPARTMENT: Facilities PROGRAM: Cleaning BUDGET YEAR 2023-24 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
+SCHOOL or DEPARTMENT: Facilities PROGRAM: Cleaning BUDGET YEAR 2023-24 SCHOOL or DEPARTMENT: Facilities RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Best Practice ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$50,000 Year 2 = Recurring Year 3 = Recurring Facilities would like to propose an additional Tuesday through the 2023-2024 budget year.
-The shift and hours for the propose from 11:30 am - 8:00 pm (this could vary slightly) During the day, five custodians work a 6:00 am-3:00 pm shift the building into sections to check the building and grounds of These tasks include turning lights on, checking HVAC equipm making sure there are no safety concerns to address in or are been deemed safe for opening, they move on to WHD reque the building to flow and operate for faculty, staff, and studen needs, room setups, spill cleanups, contractors, vendor delive every aspect of daily operations.
-Whenever a custodian is out, a night cleaner is brought in to the campus.
-On warm weather days, students and staff will a adding to the cleanup.
-Lunch coverage incurs a minimum of to one-to-one basis.
-Adding a midday custodian would allow time to complete we some of the cleaning responsibilities at night when someone utilize substitute cleaners.
-Also, we would no longer need to assignment in another building.
-The floater's section can be cleaners + additional custodian) for completion.
-Scarsdale Schools has always sought to maintain a certain ap Districts accept a level 3 standard, Scarsdale strives for a level to hit that goal while catering to the District's many other needs.
-At the start of their shifts, custodians divide to ensure they are ready for occupancy. ent, checking for heat loss or leaks, and bund the building.
-Once the building has sts and work orders.
-The custodians allow ts.
-They tend to paper deliveries, furniture eries, etc. Our custodians are involved in the hours of overtime and is on a sork orders after 3:00 pm.
-They could take on is out, reducing the number of times we get coverage when the floater is out or on divided equally among the 10.5 cleaners (10 pearance and cleanliness.
-While many el 2 cleaning.
-Our crews always try their best
+Year 1 = \$50,000 Year 2 = Recurring Year 3 = Recurring PROGRAM: CleaningBUDGET YEAR 2023-24Facilities would like to propose an additional Tuesday through Saturday custodian at the high school for the 2023-2024 budget year.
+The shift and hours for the proposed custodian would be Tuesday-Saturday from 11:30 am - 8:00 pm (this could vary slightly)During the day, five custodians work a 6:00 am-3:00 pm shift.
+At the start of their shifts, custodians divide the building into sections to check the building and grounds to ensure they are ready for occupancy.
+These tasks include turning lights on, checking HVAC equipment, checking for heat loss or leaks, and making sure there are no safety concerns to address in or around the building.
+Once the building has been deemed safe for opening, they move on to WHD requests and work orders.
+The custodians allow the building to flow and operate for faculty, staff, and students.
+They tend to paper deliveries, furniture needs, room setups, spill cleanups, contractors, vendor deliveries, etc. Our custodians are involved in every aspect of daily operations.Whenever a custodian is out, a night cleaner is brought in to help clean the ten lunch spaces throughout the campus.
+On warm weather days, students and staff will also eat lunch outside on picnic benches, adding to the cleanup.
+Lunch coverage incurs a minimum of three hours of overtime and is on a one-to-one basis.
+Adding a midday custodian would allow time to complete work orders after 3:00 pm.
+They could take on some of the cleaning responsibilities at night when someone is out, reducing the number of times we utilize substitute cleaners.
+Also, we would no longer need to get coverage when the floater is out or on assignment in another building.
+The floater's section can be divided equally among the 10.5 cleaners (10 cleaners + additional custodian) for completion.
+Scarsdale Schools has always sought to maintain a certain appearance and cleanliness.
+While many Districts accept a level 3 standard, Scarsdale strives for a level 2 cleaning.
+Our crews always try their best to hit that goal while catering to the District's many other needs.